 Use a bulb planter to transplant volunteer seedlings.
 I used this method to transplant okra volunteers with great success minimizing the chance of disturbing or damaging the roots.
-I transplanted about 15 seedlings and only lost 2.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I've been doing some research and your article on "How to Transplant Trees" has given me a glimpse of hope with a maple tree I just attempted to transplant.
 I'm in the midst of green leaves turning brown and dry.
 There are hardly any green leaves left.
 I have almost giving up hope, yet I am determined to do what I can to save this tree.
 I'm actually from Northern Ontario Canada, and realize that transplanting in the midst of the summer in hot, dry weather so far, is not the best but I had no other option.

 I read that I should water the tree, but not too much.
 Now I'm desperate for a direct answer which will actually guide me in doing what is best for my poor maple tree.
 Do you have further advice for me because searching the net becomes quite confusing after a while?
 I would water the tree with my sprinkler at night, leave it on for about one hour, on a mist so the water doesn't hit the tree too harshly.
 Do you have any other suggestions?
 I'm open to anything that will encourage my tree to pull through this shock that has hindered it's life.